idebtor/JoyJava/Generics.md

 ```

 ### Unbounded Wildcard <?>
-To resolve this problem, a wildcard (?) is provided in generics, which stands for any unknown type.
+To resolve this problem, a wildcard (?) is provided in generics, which stands for _any unknown type_.
 For example, we can rewrite our printList() as follows to accept a List of any unknown type.
 ```
 public static void printList(List<?> lst) {
   for (Object o : lst) System.out.println(o);
 }
 ```

-### Upperbound Wildcard <? extends type>
-To resolve this problem, a wildcard (?) is provided in generics, which stands __for any unknown type__.
-For example, we can rewrite our printList() as follows to accept a List of any unknown type.

 ### Upperbound Wildcard <? extends type>
 The wildcard <? extends type> stands for type and its sub-type.
 For example,